coveo/plasma/packages/website/docs/DatePickerDropdownConnected.md

 # Variations

-The choice of date picker type depends on the input you wish to submit and on the precision required.
+The choice of date picker type depends on the input you want to submit and on the precision required.

 | Type                | Purpose                                                                                                                       |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------- |